lgmorand/workshop-aca/_entries/03-02 deploy app.md

 ![Deployment in progress](/media/lab2/deploy/deploy.png)

 > Note: The installation should work smoothly.
 Deploying the full environment will take around 15 minutes (sometimes more).
-The provisionning of the Redis part is very long but you don't have to wait to move forward in the lab.
+The provisionning of the Redis part is very long but you can **continue with the next lab** while the deployment continues - or you can tak a coffee break.
 If the deployment fails (display an error message), just run the script again, it's [idempotent](https://en.wikipedia.org/wiki/Idempotence).
 If you have warnings telling you that commands are not found, it probably means that the file's encoding (LF/CLRF) is incorrect for your system.

 {% endcollapsible %}